nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to find a tutee.
-2. System finds the tutee.
+2. System informs user that it found the tutee.

 **Extensions**